J-DubApps/Blog/content/posts/2024/employee-surveillance.md

 +++
-date = '2024-12-05T23:17:51-06:00'
+date = '2024-12-09T23:19:51-06:00'
 draft = false
-title = 'A Word on Employee Surveillance Technologies' description = 'Why Trust Beats Tracking, Every Time' type = 'post' tags = ["tech", "privacy", "career", "best-of", "thought", "news-link", "remote-work", "opinion"]
+title = 'A Word on Employee Surveillance Technologies' description = 'Why Trust Beats Tracking, Every Time' type = 'post' tags = ["tech", "digital-privacy", "career", "best-of", "thought", "news-link", "remote-work", "opinion", "project-mgmt"]
 +++

 In a world where technology can enable companies to track every click, keystroke, or chat log, it’s tempting for organizations to think that intense monitoring is the path to managing a productive workforce.
 [According to one Apple employee's recent lawsuit](https://www.theverge.com/2024/12/2/24311060/apple-employee-surveillance-lawsuit), some Apple middle-managers have given-in to this fallacy.
+Yet worker-surveillance often causes more harm than good: it can corrode trust, disempower employees, and shift leadership’s attention to the ***wrong metrics***. [**But dont take my word for it**](https://www.seattletimes.com/business/boeing-aerospace/boeing-pauses-surveillance-plan-to-track-employees-at-the-office/). <br />

+I recently spoke with a colleague in another industry whose project team was undergoing a rollout of a employee-tracking tool.
+He's already lost 3 SMEs, and likely will have to crash his project's schedule before looking at premature wind-down.  <br />

-Yet worker-surveillance often causes more harm than good: it can corrode trust, disempower employees, and shift leadership’s attention to the ***wrong metrics***.
-I am going to explore how tech workers tend to face measures of productivity that are deceptively shallow, and why misguided data collection can backfire.
-And, most importantly, why you should be hiring people you trust in the first place.
+I am going to use my poor friend's situation for some good, and share my thoughts about how tech workers can face ***measures of productivity that are deceptively shallow, and why misguided data collection can backfire***.
+And, most importantly, why **you** should be hiring people you trust in the *first place*!

+___

 ### The Mirage of In-Person “FaceTime” as a Productivity Heuristic